LLNL/axom/src/axom/primal/docs/sphinx/idxbvhtree.rst

 The ``BVHTree`` implements a
 `bounding volume hierarchy tree <https://en.wikipedia.org/wiki/Bounding_volume_hierarchy>`_.
-This data structure recursively subdivides the region of interest into a "tree" of subregions, stopping when a subregion contains less than some number of objects or when the tree reaches a specified height.
+This data structure recursively subdivides a rectilinear region of interest into a "tree" of subregions, stopping when a subregion contains less than some number of objects or when the tree reaches a specified height.
 Similar to ``UniformGrid``, subregions are also called bins.